nailahartigan/nailahartigan/README.md

 ### Hi there 👋

 Im Naila Hartigan - or known as Nel.
-I am currently on the Master- codenation cohort and learning how to code.
+I am currently on the Master- codenation course and learning how to become a software junior developer.

 **nailahartigan/nailahartigan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.